 MAKE AN APPOINTMENT

-Radiation therapy can be given in a variety of ways.
-The two most common ways to deliver radiation therapy are external beam radiation therapy and brachytherapy.
+Radiation therapy for early stage prostate cancer can be given in a variety of ways.
+The two most common ways are external beam radiation therapy and brachytherapy.
 External beam radiation therapy (EBRT) involves the delivery of radiation via a machine that aims X-rays at the body.
 During brachytherapy or interstitial implantation, a physician places small pellets or seeds of radioactive material directly into the prostate gland.

 External beam radiation therapy (EBRT) for prostate cancer is given on an outpatient basis, five days a week, for approximately six to eight weeks.
 EBRT begins with a planning session, or simulation, where marks are placed on the body and measurements are taken in order to line up the radiation beam in the correct position for each treatment.
 Patients lie on a table and are treated with radiation from multiple directions to the pelvis.
 The actual area of the pelvis receiving radiation treatment may be large or small, depending on the features of the cancer.
 Radiation can be delivered specifically to the prostate gland (prostate-only radiation) or encompass the surrounding pelvic lymph nodes in addition to the prostate gland (whole-pelvic radiation).
 Patients who are receiving treatment to a larger area of the pelvis may undergo another planning session to focus the radiation to the prostate gland, where cancer cells are greatest.

-A technique known as image-guided radiation therapy (IGRT) may be used in combination with other approaches such as IMRT.
+Image-guided radiation therapy (IGRT): may be used in combination with other approaches such as IMRT.
 IGRT involves imaging during the course of radiation treatment, and is able to account for changes in the patient’s body or position that may shift the exact location of the cancer.
 The location of the prostate, for example, may vary somewhat depending on the contents of the bladder or rectum.

 Because implant radiation focuses the radiation closely around the prostate, this form of radiation works best in patients with early-stage prostate cancer.
 If the prostate-specific antigen (PSA) level or Gleason score is high, another form of treatment may provide improved results.
-Also, seed implantation does not work as well in patients who have had prior transurethral resection of the prostate (TURP) or prior prostate infections or in patients with large size prostate glands.
+Also, seed implantation does not work as well in patients who have had prior transurethral resection of the prostate (TURP), prior prostate infections, or in patients with large size prostate glands.
+There are 2 types of prostate brachytherapy.
+Both are done in an operating room and require some type of anesthesia.

 The decision to undergo radical prostatectomy, EBRT or radiation seed implantation is difficult.
-This is because these treatment strategies have never been directly compared in well-designed clinical studies.
+This is because these treatment strategies continue to evolve and improve making it difficult to directly compare them in well-designed clinical studies.
 The choice of radiation versus prostatectomy is often based on weighing the possible complications of treatment and the relative inconvenience of the treatments.
 It is important to be seen by more than one physician to determine the likely treatment outcome associated with the various options available in your community.
 Questions you may wish to ask your physicians include:

 Zietman AL, Bae K, Slater J, et al. Randomized trial comparing conventional-dose with high-dose conformal radiation therapy in early-stage adenocarcinoma of the prostate: Long-term results from Proton Radiation Oncology Group/American College of Radiology 95-09.
 Journal of Clinical Oncology.
 2010; 28: 1106-1111.